mward95/Oculus_Prime/README.md

 12. Now you are ready to start machine learning!

+Optional: You can use AWS to create a RDS with postgres and connect through PgAdmin on your machine.
+We have the app.py file, schema.sql, and templates folder available and ready to use.
+We originally started with this and it is an option to connect and run if you choose.

 [back to top](#table-of-contents)

 ## Machine Learning

 - Start with the 'Machine_Learning' folder
 - We will run all of the .ipynb files in Google Colab
+- Start with Supervised Learning, then move to Unsupervised Learning methods, lastly run the Deep Learning
 - Order to run notebooks: Supervisedlearning0, SupervisedLearning, SupervisedLearning-LR-hp, SupervisedLearning-RF-hp, UnsupervisedLearning, Myopia_nn1, Unsupervised_Learn-KMeans-hp, Unsupervised_Learn-KMeans-hp1, Unsupervised_Learn-DBSCAN-hp

 <!-- - Supervised Learning